Our people are the heart and soul of the Foundation.

 Bianca came to the foundation with commercial and not‑for‑profit experience from the legal, political, and philanthropy sectors.
 She has particular experience with political campaigning and advisory.Bianca is passionate about empowering community in the inner north to respond to both local and global challenges, through sustainable community driven projects.
 Her ultimate goal is to collaborate with you to build a better inner north, and hopefully a better world.

-Bianca lives with her family in Brunswick, where her children attend school.
+Bianca lives with her family in Preston, where her children attend school.
 When she’s not working, you are likely to find Bianca gardening with her children or supporting her children with their various sporting activities.

 Contact Bianca on 03 8689 1922 or [email protected]